aimldl/envs-and-tools/computing_environments/kubernetes/how_to/remote-access_an_on-premise_kubernetes_cluster.md

 ## Background Knowledge
 Remote-accessing to a Kubernetes cluster requires two pieces of information:
-* the location of the cluster
+* the location of the `apiserver`
 * the credential to access it.

+Notice the `apiserver` is the front end for the Kubernetes control plane.
+For details, refer to [Kubernetes Components](https://kubernetes.io/docs/concepts/overview/components/).

 ## Remote-accessing to a Kubernetes cluster on a public cloud
 * [GKS](https://cloud.google.com/kubernetes-engine) or [Amazon EKS](https://aws.amazon.com/eks/?nc1=h_ls) is relatively easy.